 For one hour you are treated to a show that is out of this world.
 Broken down into four sections, the room is filled with a spectacle of LED screens with Anime style graphics, choreographed with flashing lights, lasers and electronic effects.

 On the ground are performances that showcase traditional Japanese dance routines with a half-naked twist, which later progress into frolicking on neon tanks and aeroplanes and where ninja and army girls fight with giant robots, pandas and dinosaurs.

 A robot skates around Starlight Express 2035 style, as giant fembots grace the runway of the stage with their very womanly features, getting the men in the audience all hot under the collar.

 All the while, the audience is whipped up into a glow stick waving frenzy.

 Trust me, you WILL be joining in as you get sucked into this insatiable vortex of psychedelic mayhem.

-I’m really not making any of this up – it’s so random it’s incredible.
-This place is fast-paced, jaw-dropping and absolutely insane, so much so that some of it had to be captured on video just to bring the random visions to life.
-Here’s a small taster of what the Robot Restaurant is all about, without giving too much away…
+I’m not making any of this up – the Robot Restaurant Tokyo is so random it’s incredible.
+This place is fast-paced, jaw-dropping and insane, so much so that some of it had to be captured on video just to bring the random visions to life.

-- There are three one hour long performances each night start at 7pm, 8.30pm and 10pm
+- There are three one-hour-long performances each night starting at 7 pm, 8.30 pm and 10 pm.

 - To reach Kabukicho go to Shinjuku Station and use the East Exit.
-The Restaurant is based on Sakura Dori, off the main road on Yaukuni Dori
+The Restaurant is based on Sakura Dori, off the main road on Yasukuni Dori.